 The smell of the sea, the sound of the waves, the view of the vast ocean are just small fractions of the senses that surfing provides us.
 Take a holiday to learn how to surf the waves of Morocco and escape the rainy and cold winters of Europe.
 Morocco is considered to be a luxurious, affordable, surfing safari paradise close to Europe.
 The weather during autumn and winter is warm, which makes it a great destination to visit right now.
 It does not matter what level you are with surfing, there is a beach that will cater to your experience and a surf camp that will guide you through every step of the way.
 There is nothing stopping you to open your door to learn how to surf.
 So grab your surfboard and let’s take a ride on the waves of Taghazout, Morocco.

 The Destination: Taghazout

-Fishing, Argan oil producing, and surfing paradise are some ways to describe this gem of a town.
-It is just 19 kilometers north of Agadir in South-west of Morocco.
-The closest airport is Agadir with just a 49 minute drive to Taghazout.
+Fishing, Argan oil-producing, and surfing paradise are some ways to describe this gem of a town.
+It is just 19 kilometres north of Agadir in South-west of Morocco.
+The closest airport is Agadir with just a 49-minute drive to Taghazout.
 You can either rent a car and drive there, take a taxi, or be picked up from the airport by a surf camp (if it is included in the package).